PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 Docstrings
 ----------

-A docstring_ is a comment at the beginning of a function or another object that provides information on how to use that function (see :pep:`257`).
+A :wikipedia:`docstring` is a comment at the beginning of a function or another object that provides information on how to use that function (see :pep:`257`).
 Docstrings are designated by surrounding the content with triple quotes ``"""This is my docstring."""``.

 In order to improve readability and maintain consistency, PlasmaPy uses